 Oh, and I am proud of this breakfast.
 Patting myself on my shoulder right now, just thinking about it because it is so good.

-What I had on hand was arugula, sweet potatoes, peppers and zucchini.
 That seemed like a great base for a hash.
 And then I remembered that I had some leftover cilantro pesto from chicken skewers from dinner earlier in the week.
 A southwestern hash it would be.

 Looks fancy, tastes fancy, but really is not that challenging, especially if you consider that the pesto can be used for dinner another time!